Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 #### Actionable notifications

-Notifications optionally can have actions.
-Possible actions are registered on notification [category](../api/Unity.Notifications.iOS.iOSNotificationCategory.html) during it's registration, then notifications with the same catogory identifier will have the registered actions on them.
+Occasionally, notifications have actions that are registered by notification [category](../api/Unity.Notifications.iOS.iOSNotificationCategory.html) such that notifications with the same category identifier have the registered actions on them.

 If user taps a particular actions, rather than notification itself, the [iOSNotificationCenter.GetLastRespondedNotificationAction](../api/Unity.Notifications.iOS.iOSNotificationCenter.html#Unity_Notifications_iOS_iOSNotificationCenter_GetLastRespondedNotificationAction) will return the action identifier.